 Using Metaphors To Connect With Your Audience

-I’m going to hop on the horn.
-We’re going to do a little bit of a lesson here.
+I’m going to hop on the horn, we’re going to do a little bit of a lesson here.
 I want to talk about something very important as it relates to you increasing your conversions in your webinars and in your marketing in general.
-Let’s just take an example that they call me up and say, “Joel, I’ve got an existing webinar that I want you to improve.”
+Let’s just take an example: someone calls me up and says, “Joel, I’ve got an existing webinar that I want you to improve.”
 I’m going to make the assumption that they’re making zero conversions with their webinar.
 I’ll watch their webinar.
 I’ll go through their intake form and intake process and I’ll try and connect the dots.

 Where is your prospect before they sign up for your webinar and where do you ultimately want them to be at the end?
 With a relatively high level of certainty, I can probably guarantee that these people are making zero conversions on their webinars.
 I don’t want to sound general, I don’t want to sound broad because if you have been studying marketing for a while, you’ve probably had people tell you that you need to tell stories.

 What on earth does it mean to be able to tell effective stories?
-When I would train copywriters and we were growing our agency business, our done-for-you site, I would work with copywriters on the importance of creating metaphors.
+When we were growing our agency business, our done for you side, I would train copywriters on the importance of creating metaphors.
 The word metaphor may or may not mean anything to you, but it is the ability to relate to complex topics with something tangible that your audience can understand.
-When you fall victim to the expert’s curse, which is you get way too complicated with how smart you are and you want to teach your prospect and your audience everything under the sun, we fall into the expert’s curse.
+When you fall victim to the expert’s curse, which is when you get way too complicated with how smart you are and you want to teach your prospect and your audience everything under the sun, we fall into the expert’s curse.
 We confuse our prospects.
-This is a perfect example.

 Let me give you a perfect example.
 When I was back in engineering sales, I was selling commercial heating and cooling equipment to engineers and contractors.
 The expert’s curse was very apparent and our sales were abysmal, meaning we would have manufacturers stand up and they would just talk all techno jargon.
-If we were selling variable frequency drives, they were just boring our audience to death.
+They were just boring our audience to death.

-On the surface, we would think that shouldn’t happen.
-As we’re going through, I’m an engineer and I’m speaking to engineers.
+On the surface, we would think that shouldn’t happen – I’m an engineer and I’m speaking to engineers!
 You think that you want to impress them with how much you know, but when it comes to sales and converting your prospect into believing that they should be buying your product or service, the last thing in the world that you want to do is impress them with how much you know.
 The only thing they care about is, “What is it going to do for me?”
 If you have complicated techno jargon and information, they are not going to understand what the true benefits are.

 That’s what happened with my engineering days.
 Let’s fast forward because a lot of times people in the info marketing space fall victim to this as well.
 Even though it may not be as technical as engineering jargon, they are still complicating and over complicating the message to their prospect.
 How do we fix this?
 How do we create and tell stories, analogies and metaphors that make huge impact?

-I was going through it.
 I was doing some reading and I came across a book called Metaphors We Live By.
-I’m going to give you credit because this is the best example that I’ve come across that explains how important it is to tell metaphors and the way that we have been able to successfully convey these messages.
+I’m going to give them credit because this is the best example that I’ve come across that explains how important it is to tell metaphors and the way that we have been able to successfully convey these messages.

 I’m all about codifying and reverse engineering what works really well.
 If I go back to all of our high performing multimillion-dollar webinars, they will have some form of very strong metaphor or analogy that paints a complex topic and simplifies it.
 The real question is how do we repeat this process?
 How do we create metaphors?